 Next we implement our regression tests.
 Regression tests should be implemented to replicate the conditions of a particular bug.
+For example:

-For example I recently received a report by email that the cell count by rasters was off by 1, throwing off all the statistics for the raster bands.
-I opened a bug (ticket #832) and then created a regression test that replicated the bug using a small test dataset (a 10x10 raster).
-Then I ran the test and ran it, verifying that it did indeed fail (the cell count was 99 instead of 100).
-Then I went to fix the bug and reran the unit test and the regression test passed.
-I committed the regression test along with the bug fix.
-Now if anybody breakes this in the source code again in the future, we can immediatly identify that the code has regressed.
-Better yet before committing any changes in the future, running our tests will ensure our changes don't have unexpected side effects - like breaking existing functionality.
+- 1. We received a report by email that the cell count by rasters was off by 1, throwing off all the statistics for the raster bands. - 2.
+We opened a bug report (ticket #832) - 3.
+We created a regression test that replicated the bug using a small test dataset (a 10x10 raster). - 4.
+We ran the test, verifying that it did indeed fail (the cell count was 99 instead of 100). - 5.
+Then we went to fix the bug and reran the unit test and the regression test passed.
+We committed the regression test along with the bug fix.
+Now if anybody breakes this in the source code again in the future, we can immediately identify that the code has regressed.

+Better yet, before committing any changes in the future, running our tests will ensure our changes don't have unexpected side effects - like breaking existing functionality.